 Each classroom at Haywood Early College has its own style and student agency plays an important role in that.
 Our faculty personalizes learning for each student through proven best practices and working with varied student learning styles.
 Blended learning and flex learning are broadly used in math classes.
 English students focus on complex texts, discussing those texts through seminar, and producing strong, analytical essays.
 History students build their understanding of the curriculum through practical engagement.
 Their understanding of historical events is shaped through reliance on primary sources as the main text, using secondary sources to buttress their knowledge.
 Our science classes focus on hands-on learning with an emphasis on labs and collaboration projects.

 Haywood Early College utilizes Apple products to capitalize on the innovative teaching and learning within our school.
 All faculty members are Apple Teacher Certified and use MacBook Airs and iPad Pros to create their lessons, student assignments, and even to write their own interactive textbooks through iBooks.
 All students are issued an iPad that can be used at school and at home during their time with us.
 We have created our own App Portal that allows students to download apps we use.
-Within the past two years, we have created an internal ecosystem that allows us to increase student engagement and personalized instruction while minimizing paper usage and consumable costs.
+Within the past two years, we have envisioned and implemented an internal ecosystem that allows us to increase student engagement and personalized instruction.

 Our faculty seeks out opportunities for collaboration with each other to help build a dense learning environment where students cover the same phenomenon from quite different perspectives.
 Covering the Great Depression in a history class is typical.
 Timing it with biology to show epigenetics in action – how the Great Depression caused widespread changes in diet that reverberated across generations – is not.
 At times, math teachers and classes have provided technical assistance with statistical analysis to students writing research papers.
 Math teachers have found inspiration in having their classes focus their number crunching on topics from other classes, whether it is estimating the volume of the Grand Canyon or conducting a statistical analysis of famine.
 Like a prism revealing the full spectrum of light, helping our students see how any subject can be analyzed through many lenses serves as a foundational goal of Haywood Early College.